 Course grades of D and F are unacceptable and cannot be included as graduate credit and may result in immediate dismissal from the program.
 Students may appeal grades through the university's academic appeals process.
 A student will be also dismissed from the program for the following reasons:

 - 1. Repeating more than one clinical affiliation - 2.
-Failure to achieve a minimum cumulative GPA of 3.0 by the end of the final semester expected to reach the performance by the end of each clinical experience.
+Failure to achieve a minimum cumulative GPA of 3.0 by the end of the final semester

 Clinical Grading